TravelWake Score

 The Netherlands is easy to operate, but the best version still comes from one coherent base strategy rather than from using the timetable to justify too much movement.

 The Netherlands is easy to underestimate because the country is so easy to move through.
 Schiphol works, rail is strong, cities are close, and the whole place can look like one continuous urban field on a map.
 It is not.
-Amsterdam, Rotterdam, Utrecht, Haarlem, and the smaller heritage towns all deliver different trip shapes, and the country only gets more coherent once you stop mistaking proximity for interchangeability.
+Amsterdam, Rotterdam, The Hague, and Utrecht now each carry a different live base shape: capital museums and airport logic, modern skyline and port scale, civic calm with the coast nearby, and rail-centered inland ease.
+The country gets more coherent once you stop mistaking proximity for interchangeability.
 The best Dutch routes choose one strong base, then add one real contrast instead of turning every short train ride into one more sleeping place.

 Kinderdijk still gives the clearest country-level read on the Netherlands: engineered landscape, compact geography, and a route that rewards one strong urban base with a measured second contrast.